How To Move Supermarket Roll Cages Safely

-With a customizable clamp, a Roll Cage Mover can connect to most cage designs.
+With a customisable clamp, a Roll Cage Mover can connect to most cage designs.
 We also provide an array of adaptors to allow you to connect to your cages.

-For best control and maneuverability with an electric tugger, we recommend cages are set up with a 2 x fixed, 2 x swivel castor wheel configuration.
+For best control and manoeuvrability with an electric tug, we recommend cages are set up with a 2 x fixed, 2 x swivel castor wheel configuration.

-No, all of our Roll Cage Movers do not require a license and are easy to use.
+No, all of our Roll Cage Movers are license free and easy to use.